gagb/gagb/README.md

 ### Latest Update

-- [Magentic-UI](https://www.microsoft.com/en-us/research/blog/magentic-ui-an-experimental-human-centered-web-agent/) has been released!
-Agents are becoming more human-centered.
-- [AutoGen 0.4](aka.ms/autogen) has been released!
-Embraces actor model for multi-agents.
 - Are you an AutoGen user?
-Please see this [statement on AutoGen forks](https://github.com/microsoft/autogen/discussions/4217).
+Please see this [statement on AutoGen forks from Microsoft](https://github.com/microsoft/autogen/discussions/4217).